travis-ci/docs-travis-ci-com/user/trusty-ci-environment.md

 #### JVM

-- We install the latest versions OpenJDK versions from the official Ubuntu Trusty packages.
+- We install the latest OpenJDK versions from the official Ubuntu Trusty packages.
 (1.8.0_60 as of 2015-10-13)
 - We install the latest Oracle JDK versions from Oracle.
 - [jdk_switcher](https://github.com/michaelklishin/jdk_switcher#what-jdk-switcher-is) is installed if you need another version.